When and how to hunt for plants in bloom

 - We hope you will also tweet your finds to us at @BSBIbotany using the hashtag #NewYearPlantHunt - these tweets will be streamed to the New Year Plant Hunt website.

-- You can also post your finds on the BSBI Facebook pages for UK and Ireland.
-But finds posted on social media can only be included in the final total if you also send them to us via the recording form.
+- You can also post your finds on the BSBI Facebook pages for UK and Ireland and on the BSBI Instagram account.
+But finds posted on social media can only be included in the final total if you also send them to us via the app.

-- You can email the New Year Plant Hunt Team if you have any questions about this year's New Year Plant Hunt and how to record.
+- You can email the New Year Plant Hunt Team if you have any questions about this year's Hunt and how to record.

 - Everyone is welcome to take part in the New Year Plant Hunt - you don't have to be a BSBI member or an experienced botanist - and we'll help you if you get stuck: a few tips here to get you started.